Centrally located in the heart of England, the Peak District National Park was established in 1951, becoming the country's first National Park.

 Explore your camping options in and around all 15 UK National Parks, with this handy guide to Camping in the National Parks of England, Scotland and Wales.

-Scroll to the bottom of the page to see all the National Parks on an interactive map.
+Scroll to the bottom of the page to see all the National Parks on an interactive map or check out our guide to Camping in our Areas of Outstanding Natural Beauty.

 The Lake District is an upland region of extremes, home to England's highest peak, deepest lake and tastiest 'mint-based cake.'